papasj19/ChatBot/README.md

 ## What does our Chatbot do?

-This chatbot will help the user to
+This chatbot will help the user to be given a pokemon depending on information they provide

 ## Other Important Info: